osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ```

-With the class defined we take advantage of how we can create the type in ADH using the SdsTypeBuilder to build the SdSType and then the metadataservice to create the type.
+With the class defined we take advantage of how we can create the type in Cds using the SdsTypeBuilder to build the SdSType and then the metadataservice to create the type.

 ```cs --source-file ./Program.cs --project ./SdsTsDotNet.csproj --region step5b --session TestSample